Skip to main content

 There are numerous locations around the world that offer baited, open-ocean diving and/or snorkeling with shortfin mako sharks.

 Probably the most consistent encounters are off of Cabo San Lucas in southern Baja, Mexico.
-Encounters may occur year round but the best season seems to be from December until April.
+Encounters may occur year round but the best month is March.
 The encounters take place on snorkel.
-Big Fish Expeditions offers multi day mako snorkeling trips in March each year.
+Big Fish Expeditions offers multi-day mako snorkeling trips in March each year.
 During this period, blue sharks and smooth hammerheads are also commonly seen.

-In North America, there are operators running trips in San Diego, California, and off of Rhode Island in the Northeast Atlantic.
+In the US, operators sometimes trips in San Diego, California, and off of Rhode Island in the Northeast Atlantic.

 In South Africa, operators run scuba diving trips to see shortfin makos and blue sharks off of the Western Cape.
 Boats leave from Simonstown.

-In Azores, blue shark snorkeling trips occasionally attract shortfin makos but the latter are hit and miss.
+In the Azores, blue shark snorkeling trips occasionally attract shortfin makos but encounters are uncommon.

 In South Australia, white shark diving trip operators occasionally attract makos too.